 In 2013 the Swedish government introduced the career post of advanced skills teacher (förstelärare) to make teaching a more attractive profession and to ensure high quality education for students.
-Schools can apply for a state benefit of at least 5000 SEK to award to each of their advanced skills teachers every month.
+Schools can apply for a state benefit to award to each of their advanced skills teachers every month.

 To qualify for the position you must be a licensed teacher (lärarlegitimation).
 You must also have a proven track record in improving students results as well as a strong interest in developing education.